Can Debt Follow You to Another Country? 2022 Guide

 Can I Go Abroad to Escape Debt? – Leaving UK with Debt

 Well, in most cases, yes, but this gives creditors other ways to claim what they’re owed.
 So the best course of action is to deal with your debt before going abroad.

 If you leave any country – including the UK of course – your creditors cannot legally chase you for the amount that you owe them.
 But what they can do is to go after the assets you leave behind.

-If they want to legally come after you for their money, they will have to file the case against you in a foriegn court, which will cost them so much finances that they would rather give up the arrears.
+If they want to legally come after you for their money, they will have to file the case against you in a foriegn court, which will cost them so much in costs and finances that they would rather give up the arrears.